There are four types of brain injury:

 Costs Associated with Brain Injury

 - Around the clock medical assistance

 - Adaptive technology

 Depending on the severity of your injury, it may not be possible to regain lost abilities and, even with therapy, victims of brain injury are more likely to suffer dementia, experience mood swings and disorders, and die prematurely.
 Insurance settlements do not take the pain and suffering associated with TBI into account.
 Only an experienced attorney will do that.
 Only with the help of a brain injury lawyer can you be sure that all of your damages are being considered and everting possible is being done to secure the true compensation your injury demands.

 Our award-winning and top-rated Redondo Beach personal injury attorneys have the experience, resources, and tenacity to help.
 Schedule your free consultation today to learn more.

-Contact Kirtland & Packard for a Complimentary Consultation
+Contact Kirtland & Packard for a Free Consultation

-To schedule your complimentary consultation at our Redondo Beach office, please call 310-536-1000 today.
+To schedule your Free consultation at our Redondo Beach office, please call (310) 536-1000 today.
 Kirtland & Packard welcomes clients from Manhattan Beach, Torrance, Gardena, Hawthorne, and all surrounding areas of Southern California.